lingtalfi/universe-naive-importer/class-program/ApplicationItemManager/README.md

 myprog listinstalled                       # list installed items myprog search {term} {repoAlias}?          # search through available items names myprog searchd {term} {repoAlias}?         # search through available items names and/or description

-# local (shared) repo
-myprog setlocalrepo {repoPath}             # set the local repository path myprog getlocalrepo                        # print the local repository path myprog todir                               # converts the top level items of the import directory to directories (based on the directories in local repo) myprog tolink                              # converts the top level items of the import directory to symlinks to the directories in local repo

 # utilities